 Utah has a proud tradition of fiscal responsibility.
-Utah traces its trademark attribute of self-reliance back to its pioneer history.
 Our ancestors established a self-sustaining community that has been carried forward through Utah’s long tradition of fiscal responsibility.
-Stewardship of the state’s financial resources has included careful investment in infrastructure and the private sector, which support a healthy local economy.
+Stewardship of the state’s financial resources has included careful investment in infrastructure, which supports a vibrant local economy.
 Economic prosperity, in turn, provides the resources to solve community issues and plan for the future.

 Vehicles have never been more fuel efficient, and they are only getting better.
-While cars using less gas is great, it means that we collect less gas tax is collected to fund Utah’s transportation priorities.
+While cars using less gas is great, it means that we collect less gas tax per-capita to fund Utah’s transportation priorities.

 WHAT A BETTER TRANSPORTATION SYSTEM MEANS FOR YOU

 IMPROVED AIR QUALITY

 In 2013, The Utah Transportation Coalition commissioned a study on the economic impacts of Utah’s long-term transportation needs.
 Simply said: Utah’s transportation system is the backbone of our economy.
 If we put the Unified Transportation Plan into action, the result will be a dramatic, positive economic impact over the next three decades.